Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Acknowledgements

 \section{Acknowledgements}

 We thank Michael Magee, Laura Monk, Paul Nelson, Jean Raimbault, and Abhishek Saha for useful discussion related to the topic.
-We also thank the anonymous referee for useful comments on an earlier version of this manuscript.
+We also thank the anonymous referee for several useful comments on earlier versions of this manuscript.